Working in the Makerspace

 Booking an appointment

 The Makerspace is available through appointment or walk-in.
-Appointments must be requested 24 hours in advance through our booking portal or by calling the Makerspace at (775) 682-8613.
+If this is your first appointment with the Makerspace, please call the Makerspace at (775) 682-8613 or come to the Makerspace in person.
+If you have booked equipment with the Makerspace before, please set up your appointment at least 24 hours in advance - either through our booking portal or by calling the Makerspace at (775) 682-8613.
 Book an appointment for a piece of equipment.

 There are two important dress code requirements for the Makerspace.

 - Everyone using the machine shop must wear closed toed shoes.